techquest/api-jam/README.md

 ##How do I use the Paycode API?
 Paycode API enables customer to generate a one time code and use for payment or cash withdrawal at the ATM.
 See steps below:
-* Request customer to sign in to QuickTeller by reqirecting to Interswitch Passport
+* Request customer to sign in to QuickTeller by reqirecting to Interswitch Authentication Server (Interswitch Passport).
 * Get Access Token returned by Interswitch Passport.
-(See documentation here)
+You can use any OAuth client of your choice.
 * Use Access Token to get Customer's Payment Instrument (Cards)
 * Request customer to enter Payment instrument details (Card Expiry date, CVV, PIN)
 * Generate Paycode (See **Generate Paycode** documentation [here] (https://confluence.interswitch.com/confluence/api/paycode-api/generate-token))